Food Business Registration

 What regulatory requirements apply to Class 1 Food Premises?

-Class 1 premises provide food to the vulnerable population in our community, who are often more vulnerable to the severe consequences of food poisoning.
+Class 1 premises provide food to the vulnerable population in our community including the frail, aged, seriously ill and the very young.
+These groups of people are more vulnerable to the severe consequences of food poisoning.

 Class 1 food premises must: